Christmas goshawk

-The Christmas goshawk (Accipiter fasciatus natalis) or Christmas Island goshawk, is a bird of prey in the goshawk and sparrowhawk family Accipitridae.
+The Christmas goshawk (Tachyspiza fasciata natalis) or Christmas Island goshawk is a bird of prey in the goshawk and sparrowhawk family Accipitridae.
 It is a threatened endemic of Christmas Island, an Australian territory in the eastern Indian Ocean.

 Taxonomy

 The taxon was described in 1889 by Lister as a full species, Accipiter natalis.
 Since then there has been debate as to whether its affinities lie with the brown goshawk or the grey goshawk (A. novaehollandiae).
 In the 2004 national recovery plan for the taxon it is treated as a subspecies of the brown goshawk, though the possibility has been raised of elevating it to the species level again.
 Christidis and Boles (2008) treat it as a subspecies of the variable goshawk (A. hiogaster).
 Here it is treated as a subspecies of the brown goshawk pending further study of its genome.

 Description

 The Christmas goshawk is smaller and has more rounded wings than the nominate subspecies.
 Colouration is broadly similar, differing in that the hindneck, cap and ear coverts are dark grey, lacking a brown tinge.
 Females are distinctly larger than males.